shovall/GDC-GeneExpressionPreprocessing/README.md

 It extracts the GDC downloaded files, parse them, and call the GDC API for metadata of each file, such as case_id and sample_id.
 The apiRequest.txt file contains a query that contains $$$ and will be replaced by the script to the relevant file_id.
-Please note that this script may take a while to run when having a high number of files due to the API request.
+Please note that this script may take a while to run when having a high number of files due to the API requests.

 Here is the pipeline:
 1. Download from the GDC portal manifest files from a specific type of interest (e.g. all TCGA projects and FPKM files, or FPKM-UQ)